RCIC-UCI-Public/tensorflow-admix/README.md

 Building tensorflow.

 See generic step instructions to compile from source https://www.tensorflow.org/install/source.
-Details of specific build instrucionts is in `yamlspecs/README-build-tensorflow*`
+Details of specific build instrucionts are in `yamlspecs/README-build-tensorflow-<version>`

 ### Download source